julian-molina/Documentation/pages/contributing/contributing-documentation-node-definitions.md

 The information corresponding to node definitions is, therefore, atomized in individual pages.
 This is a design feature of the documentation that allows using these definitions as building blocks to build more elaborate pages.

-{% include callout.html type="primary" content="For example, the content of the pages corresponding to the *Hierarchies directory* section *(see <a href='https://docs.superalgos.org/suite-hierarchy-network.html' target='_blank'>Network</a> for example)* are mostly built with the graphical representation of the hierarchy set up in a <a href='https://www.w3schools.com/html/html_intro.asp' rel='nofollow' rel='noopener' target='_blank'>HTML</a> table, plus all the individual definitions of the nodes in the hierarchy." %}
+{% include callout.html type="success" content="For example, the content of the pages corresponding to the *Hierarchies directory* section *(see <a href='https://docs.superalgos.org/suite-hierarchy-network.html' target='_blank'>Network</a> for example)* are mostly built with the graphical representation of the hierarchy set up in a <a href='https://www.w3schools.com/html/html_intro.asp' rel='nofollow' rel='noopener' target='_blank'>HTML</a> table, plus all the individual definitions of the nodes in the hierarchy." %}

 The MD files are not plain markdown files, as would usually be assumed for MD files.
 Instead, they feature code in *Liquid* that allows receiving parameters from the include statement in the destination page.
 These parameters determine which section of the file is to be included and how.